saran-surya/code-book/README.md

-# Contains various programming problem solutions.
+## Contains solutions to programming questions asked in interviews / coding rounds
-- ## Mainly covers Dynamic programming, Greedy, Recursion
+### Covers Dynamic programming, Greedy, Recursion.

-# The Approaches are all coded in PYTHON 3
+### The Approaches are all coded in PYTHON 3

 1) #### 3-Palindrome, I have tried my best approach to solve the question only by using recursion, and no loops
    - #### [3-Palindrome](https://github.com/saran-surya/Codevita-2020-zone-2/tree/master/3%20Palindrome)